-1.6 Are there local residence or other local qualification or substance requirements?
+1.6 Are there local residence or other local qualification or substance requirements for managers and/or Alternative Investment Funds?

 As mentioned above, only Andorran financial entities that are authorised to manage OICs can be management companies of Andorran AIFs.